The Red Elephant Foundation: The Building Peace Project

-The Building Peace Project is an, intensive online program spread over eight weeks.
+The Building Peace Project is an intensive online program spread over eight weeks.
 Participants from all over the world will be engaged in sessions facilitated by trained facilitators using a curriculum grounded in values of peace education, dialogue, writing and some dynamic thinking.
 Although based on a curriculum, the sessions give participants room, autonomy and encouragement to explore their spontaneity creatively.

-Digital Advocacy
+Digital advocacy

 The initiative runs digital media campaigns that serve a two-pronged strategy: online stakeholding and awareness, and offline dialogue building and exchange.
 Some campaigns include: More than my Body and Break a Gender Stereotype.
 We also participate in the 16 Days of Activism against VAW and He For She.
 The Break a Gender Stereotype Campaign was awarded by Femvertising in 2016 with the People's Choice Award.
 The initiative has also collaborated with and supported other organizations on their campaigns, including one to fight the normalization of stalking in Indian cinema.
 They also supported the United Nations in its MyWorld Campaign through the collection of votes using online advocacy.
 The initiative partnered with the US Consulate at Chennai for its Pride Month event in 2016.
 They also supported the Her Story Wikipedia Editathon campaign in August 2016.
-The team also represented as part of the Civil Society Committee Members in choosing questions from the civil society to ask candidates standing for the office of the UN Secretary General.
+The team was also represented on the Civil Society Committee who chose questions to ask the UN Secretary General candidates in 2016.

 In addition, the initiative has also successfully undertaken research to inform its work.
 Offline, the foundation has supported disaster response through aid dispensation and support for different communities during the Nepal earthquake, the Manipur earthquake, and the floods in Chennai.